koengr/QCforBusiness/backups/_essentials/timelines.md

 to mention that there exist *different *approaches by which classical computers can solve the same problems much, much faster.

-Moreover, many of these algorithms involve optimization problems that have a plethora of potential solutions, but the goal is to find the *optimal* solution (say, the one that incurs the least costs or gets you to your destination the fastest).
+Moreover, many of these algorithms involve optimisation problems that have a plethora of potential solutions, but the goal is to find the *optimal* solution (say, the one that incurs the least costs or gets you to your destination the fastest).
 The solution space is often so